Pendleton Buckaroos: History

 The Western Tri-State League permanently folded following the 1914 season.
 Pendleton, Oregon has not hosted another minor league team.

 The ballpark

-The Pendleton teams played home games at Round Up Park.
-Known as "Roy Raley Park" today, the park is located at 1330 SW Court Avenue & SW 10th Street in Pendleton.
+The Pendleton teams hosted minor league home games at Round Up Park.
+The ballpark site is still in use today as a public park, known as "Roy Raley Park."
+The park is located at 1330 SW Court Avenue & SW 10th Street in Pendleton.